 The AIDS/HIV Insurance Assistance Program helps people with HIV get access to health insurance.
 The program covers all or part of the cost of insurance premiums.
 To be eligible, a person must:

 - Have family income that does not exceed 300% of the federal poverty level (FPL).

-- Have or be eligible for health insurance coverage under a group health plan or an individual health plan.
+- Have or be eligible for health insurance under a group health plan or an individual health plan.

 Medicare Part D Prescription Drug Plans (PDPs)

 Medicare Part D covers costs of prescription drugs provided through private insurance plans.
 The Insurance Assistance Program pays the cost of Part D PDPs for eligible individuals with HIV who are covered by Medicare.
 There is a wide variety of PDPs and individuals with HIV should make sure the plan they choose provides coverage for their HIV medications.

 Purchasing an individual health insurance policy is an option for people without group health insurance (through an employer or other association).
 People with incomes greater than 100% of the federal poverty level may be eligible to purchase insurance through the Health Insurance Marketplace.
 The Insurance Assistance Program will cover the cost of Silver level plans available through the Marketplace.
 Visit HealthCare.gov to learn more about health insurance plans that are available in your area.